LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- A config file can be loaded from the comand line for modbus info

 classicladder.h:
- ---small amount added.
+--- small amount added.
 Add definitions for HAL s32 pins and For HAL support.
+--- changed define for symbols comment length from 30 to 50 for long signal names

 classicladder gtk.c:
 --- removed define for hardware.h